openkruise/kruise/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct
+This document defines the code of conduct that applies to the entire Openkruise project hosted and managed by the [Openkruise organization](https://github.com/openkruise).

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,
+We as members, contributors, and maintainers pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,